 Osteonecrosis of the jaw (ONJ), which can occur spontaneously, is generally associated with tooth extraction and/or local infection with delayed healing, and has been reported in patients taking bisphosphonates.
 Known risk factors for osteonecrosis of the jaw include invasive dental procedures (e.g., tooth extraction, dental implants, boney surgery), diagnosis of cancer, concomitant therapies (e.g., chemotherapy, corticosteroids, angiogenesis inhibitors), poor oral hygiene, and co-morbid disorders (e.g., periodontal and/or other pre-existing dental disease, anemia, coagulopathy, infection, ill-fitting dentures).
 The manufacturers of bisphosphonates recommend discontinuation of bisphosphonate treatment for patients undergoing invasive dental procedures.
 Patients who develop osteonecrosis of the jaw while on bisphosphonate therapy should receive care by an oral surgeon.
 In these patients, extensive dental surgery to treat ONJ may exacerbate the condition.
 Discontinuation of bisphosphonate therapy should be considered based on individual benefit/risk assessment.

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Vitamin D Deficiency, Hypocalcemia
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Vitamin D Deficiency

 The use of bisphosphonates is contraindicated for the treatment of osteoporosis in patients with hypocalcemia.
 These agents increase bone mineral density, a process that requires an adequate supply of calcium in the body.
 Following the initiation of therapy, a short-term reduction in serum calcium and phosphate levels usually occurs due to inhibition of bone resorption, especially in patients with Paget's disease, in whom the pretreatment rate of bone turnover may be greatly elevated.
 Hypocalcemia and other disturbances of mineral metabolism, such as vitamin D deficiency, should be treated prior to initiation of therapy.
 Appropriate intake of calcium and vitamin D should be ensured throughout the course of treatment.